 NB: It should be noted here that Laughter Yoga is a method of coping and not a cure.

-We may be able to offer a variety of ways to incorporate Laughter Therapy into various settings.
 To discuss how these sessions can assist within your organisation please contact us Mob: 07736158352 or email: email@example.com or leave a message on our contact form and we will get back to you as soon as possible.